grishick/pydantic-airtable/examples/README.md

-# 📚 Pydantic AirTable Examples
+# 📚 Pydantic Airtable Examples

 This directory contains comprehensive examples demonstrating the capabilities of pydantic-airtable.